Pastor Walter Kortrey, pictured here, conducting services. According to church historian Mark Anderson(1),

 was very aware of the great difficulties that had ensued at Christ's Lutheran Church in Woodstock.
 He set about healing the congregation with great attention to the wide variety of opinions held not only within the congregation, but also among the townspeople in general.
 The story of his pastorate is the story of a slow but certain involvement of the congregation with the pressing social needs of the town.

-Here is an excerpt from the March issue of The Scroll(2):
+The following is from the January/February issue of The Scroll(2):

 Unless otherwise indicated in a footnote, excerpts from church records or from The Scroll are cited in ibid., Chapter 9.
 (Close)

-Meanwhile, the congregation was adjusting itself to the pipe organ it had obtained 5 years before (click the picture to enlarge it), originally built in 1885 by Hook & Hastings for the Baptist Church of Hopkinton, NH.
+The congregation was adjusting itself to the pipe organ it had obtained 4 years before (click the picture to enlarge it), originally built in 1885 by Hook & Hastings for the Baptist Church of Hopkinton, NH.
 According to historian Anderson(3):

 Ibid., p.
 156. (Close)